aws-dev-staging/test-guidance/README.md

 ## CodePipeline Clones External Repository and Performs Security Scans

-CodePipeline is configured with a source action that triggers based on the data scientist's commit to the webhook-enabled GitHub source repository.
-CodePipeline execution then orchestrates the CodeBuild project to download the remote package repository so that an additional CodeBuild project can be used to perform security scans on the cloned repository artifact.
-You can view CodePipeline's execution status from the [CodePipeline console](https://docs.aws.amazon.com/codepipeline/latest/userguide/pipelines-view-console.html#pipelines-executions-status-console):
+CodePipeline is configured with a source action triggered by the data scientist's commit to the webhook-enabled GitHub source repository.
+During CodePipeline orchestration, a CodeBuild project is used to download the remote package repositories so that an additional CodeBuild project can be used to perform security scans on the cloned repository artifacts.
+You can monit0r CodePipeline's execution status from the [CodePipeline console](https://docs.aws.amazon.com/codepipeline/latest/userguide/pipelines-view-console.html#pipelines-executions-status-console):

 <p align="center">
   <img src="assets/images/pipeline-execution.png" width="340" height="875"><br>
   <span style="display: block; text-align: center;"><em>Figure 10: CodePipeline Execution Status</em></span>
 </p>

-CodeGuru Security performs security scans on the external package repository to detect vulnerabilities and return findings.
-The findings include information about security issues in the external package repository code, the vulnerabilities' locations in the codebase, and suggestions for how to remediate them.
-If the finding includes a code change, CodeGuru Security highlights the vulnerable lines of code to remove and suggests inline code fixes as replacements.
-For more information, see [Working with findings](https://docs.aws.amazon.com/codeguru/latest/security-ug/working-with-findings.html).
+CodeGuru Security conducts security scans on the external package repositories to detect vulnerabilities and return findings.
+These findings include details about security issues in the external package repository code, the locations of the vulnerabilities in the codebase, and suggestions for remediation.
+If findins require code changes, CodeGuru Security highlights the vulnerable lines of code and suggests inline fixes.
+For more information, refer to [Working with findings](https://docs.aws.amazon.com/codeguru/latest/security-ug/working-with-findings.html).

-The CodeGuru Security Dashboard provides metrics to track the security posture of your external package repositories, including open critical findings, severity distribution of findings, and trends over time for each resource.
-CodeGuru Security tracks the vulnerabilities and trends across multiple revisions of the same resource using the scan name provided when a scan is created:
+The CodeGuru Security Dashboard offers metrics to monitor the security posture of external package repositories, including open critical findings, severity distribution of findings, and trends over time for each resource.
+CodeGuru Security tracks the vulnerabilities and trends across multiple revisions of the same resource using the scan name provided during scan creation:

 <p align="center">
   <img src="assets/images/codeguru-security-scan-xgboost.svg"><br>